Oberstdorf station: Platforms

 The station has five tracks on three platforms.
 Track 1 is on a side platform.
 Tracks 2 and 3 are on a central platform and tracks 4 and 5 are on another.
 The station building is to the south across the ends of the platforms.
 Track 2 and 4 are used by Regional-Express services to Augsburg.
 The Allgäu-Franken-Express in contrast runs from track 1.
 Track 3 is served by Regional-Express trains to Ulm.
 The alex service to Munich and Intercity services use tracks 4 and 5.
 All platforms are roofed and are fitted with digital train destination indicators.
 All trains are accessible by wheelchair.
 There are several shops and a travel centre in the station building.

 Platform 1 is 227 metres long and 38 cm high.
 The central platform between tracks 2 and 3 has a length of 273 metres and a height of 38 cm.
 The platform between tracks 4 and 5 is 38 cm high and 330 metres long.

 Operations

 Oberstdorf station is served by around 40 trains daily.
-A pair of Intercity services called the Nebelhorn operates daily on the Hamburg–Hamburg-Altona–Kassel-Wilhelmshöhe–Würzburg–Augsburg–Oberstdorf route.
-From Hamburg to Augsburg it is coupled with the Königsee Intercity service, which continues from Augsburg to Berchtesgaden.
-Another pair of Intercity service called the Allgäu also runs once a day on the Oberstdorf–Ulm–Stuttgart–Mannheim–Düsseldorf–Dortmund–Hanover route.
-Between Ulm and Oberstdorf the service runs towards Oberstdorf as a Regional-Express service, although in the opposite direction it runs as an Intercity service with higher fares.
-Both Intercity services are hauled by class 218 locomotives.
+It was formerly served by a pair of Intercity services called the Nebelhorn to/from Hamburg (to be discontinued Oct 8 2025) and another pair of Intercity service called the Allgäu to/from Hannover, but they were discontinued on 9 September 2024.

-Oberstdorf station has been served since 9 December 2007 by alex (until 2010: Arriva Länderbahn-Express) services operated by Regentalbahn between Munich and Lindau and between Munich and Oberstdorf.
-The alex services are hauled by ER20 locomotives.
-Their rolling stock is modernised Deutsche Bahn compartment carriages or modernised Silberling carriages.
-Since 10 December 2006, the Allgäu-Franken-Express has run two or three times a day using class 612 diesel multiple units between Nuremberg and Oberstdorf.
-Also Regional-Express services operated with class 612 DMUs complement the Allgäu-Franken-Express between Augsburg and Oberstdorf every two hours.
-Regional-Express services also operated with class 612 DMUs connect Ulm and Oberstdorf via Kempten.
-During peak hour, every two hours a Regionalbahn service operates from Immenstadt to Oberstdorf, producing, in combination with the RE services, a service every 30 minutes between Immenstadt and Oberstdorf.
+Oberstdorf station is served by several regional services from Augsburg, Ulm or Munich: